 Teething at this age can cause disruption to your baby’s sleep schedule although this is not truly an 8 month sleep regression, but rather a temporary disruption that should only last a few nights.

-If your baby starts to have trouble falling asleep then consider what is going on in their development.
+TOP TIP: If your baby starts to have trouble falling asleep then consider what is going on in their development.

 - Struggles to fall asleep at bedtime